thecristen/dotcom/README.md

 ### `V3_URL`

-You can use this to point at
+This variable is used if you want to use a different API V3 server.
+You can use this to point at:
-* `https://dev.api.mbtace.com`, the development api server.
-This is the recommended option, and is also the default if the environment variable isn't set.
+* `https://dev.api.mbtace.com`, the development API server.
+This is the recommended option, and it's also the default if the environment variable isn't set.
 * `https://api.mbtace.com`, the production server.
 * `http://localhost:4000`, if you're running [the api server](https://github.com/mbta/api) locally.